luxonis/depthai-docs-website/source/pages/faq.rst

 Getting Started with Development
 ********************************

-Whether intending to use DepthAI with an :ref:`OS-capable host <withos>`, a :ref:`microcontroller over SPI <withmicrocontroller>`
-(in development), or :ref:`completely standalone <standalone>` - we recommend starting with either :ref:`NCS2 mode <ncsmode>` or with the `DepthAI USB API <https://docs.luxonis.com/projects/api/en/latest/install/>`__ for prototype/test/etc. as it allows faster iteration/feedback on neural model performance/etc. And in particular, with NCS2 mode, all the images/video can be used directly from the host (so that you don't have to point the camera at the thing you want to test).
+Whether intending to use DepthAI with an :ref:`OS-capable host <withos>` or :ref:`completely standalone <standalone>` - we recommend starting with the `DepthAI API <https://docs.luxonis.com/projects/api/en/latest/install/>`__ for prototype/test/etc. as it allows faster iteration/feedback on neural model performance/etc.

 In DepthAI mode, theoretically, anything that will run in NCS2 mode will run - but sometimes it needs host-side processing if it's a network we've never run before.
 And this work is usually not heavy lifting.
 See some examples `here <https://docs.luxonis.com/en/latest/#example-use-cases>`__ and in out `Github <https://github.com/luxonis/depthai-experiments>`__.